sarkadava/FLESH_Expressibility_vs_guessability/README.md

 |   ├── data                       # Processed dataframes
 |   ├── scripts                    # Scripts for pre-processing and modelling
 |   ├── models                     # Models
+|   ├── plots                      # Plots

 ├── 02_Guessability_evaluation     # Data, scripts, and models for evaluating the relationship between expressibility and guessability
-│   ├── rawdata                    # Raw data to be preprocessed and modelled │   ├── data                       # Processed dataframes
+│   ├── rawdata                    # Raw data to be preprocessed and modelled │   ├── dataset                    # Processed dataframes
 │   ├── scripts                    # Scripts for pre-processing and modelling
 |   ├── models                     # Models
 |   ├── plots                      # Visualizations
+|   ├── numberbatch                # ConceptNet embeddings
 │
 ├── 03_Simulations                 # Data, scripts and models for expressibility-related simulations │   ├── data                       # Processed dataframes
 │   ├── scripts                    # Scripts for pre-processing and modelling
-|   ├── models                     # Models

 </pre>

 ## Prerequisites